BenjaminBraunGit/portfolio/README.md

 # portfolio
-A repo for notable academic and personal projects
+A repository for notable academic and personal projects.